 1. Putt Your Way through the Riverwalk Mini Golf

-Opening again in May, this beautifully landscaped mini golf course is fun for the whole family.
+Opening again in May, this beautifully landscaped mini-golf course is fun for the whole family.
 Designed by Harris Miniature Golf of Wildwood, New Jersey, the Riverwalk Mini Golf course features many of the colors and plant life found along the Riverfront as well as the iconic Tom Burke birdhouses!
-We say loser buys the ice cream and milkshakes at the golf shack next door.
+We say the loser buys the ice cream and milkshakes at the golf shack next door.

 2. Sail the Christina with Kalmar Nyckel Sailing Days

 Beginning May 1st, the Kalmar Nyckel will hit the high seas (well as high as the Christina River gets anyway) for its 2021 season.
 Get outside and enjoy the spring and summer breeze in your hair aboard Wilmington’s full-scale replica Tall Ship.
 Learn about the history of the Swedes in Delaware with a hands-on experience.
 Haul lines, set sails, hear tales from the crew, or simply sit back and enjoy.